-During a motor vehicle accident, property such as another car or a house can be damaged.
-The person who caused the accident is responsible for paying for the damage.
-If they have insurance this will be managed by their insurance company.
+If a motor vehicle accident damages property the person who caused the accident is responsible for paying for it.
+If they have insurance, their insurance company will manage this.

-If the person who caused the accident does not have insurance and does not pay you for the damage, or their insurance company refuses to pay their claim, you can:
+If the person who caused the accident does not have insurance and cannot immediately pay you the total cost of the damage, or their insurance company refuses to pay their claim, you can:

 - negotiate with them to agree when and how they will pay for the damage, or